chandler14362/BinaryRecords/README.md

 repeating (uint key, uint size)

-if guid matches local version it is considered confident and header is skipped. this allows for ultra fast deserialization as if there were no versioning to begin with it is done completely flat, no looping
+if guid matches local version it is considered confident and header is skipped. this allows for ultra fast deserialization as if there were no versioning to begin with. it is done completely flat, no looping.

-if guid doesn't match local, a non-confident deserialize is ran instead iterates through each key, skipping keys we dont have local fields for. missing fields are filled in with default values. data only ever seeks forward, never backwards
+if guid doesn't match local, a non-confident deserialize is ran instead. iterates through each key, skipping keys we dont have local fields for. missing fields are filled in with default values. data only ever seeks forward, never backwards.

-reserialized data gets put back at full confidence so next time its deserialized its ultra fast again
+reserialized data gets put back at full confidence so next time its deserialized its ultra fast again.